UTS-eResearch/pbsweb/INSTALL.md

 under the `confs` directory.
 If you don't want an application to start rename its INI file to, for instance, `pbsweb_test.ini_OFF`.

-### 10. Check PBSWeb is Working !
+### 11. Check PBSWeb is Working

 At this stage you can test the web application by going to `http://your-server/statuspbs/`

 Click the links for the Nodes, Queues and Jobs.
-All should work mOK.
+All should work OK.

 ## Updating the Python Virtual Environments